glowkeeper/IntroToBuilding3DGamesInUnity/docs/creating3DObjects.md

 ![Hierarchy](./images/planeHierarchy.png)

-_Figure 2: Plane in the Hierarchy.
+_Figure 2: Plane in the Hierarchy_

 Now use the same method to put another of Unity's basic _GameObjects_ on the _plane_ - a _cube_.
 You should get something like Figure 3: